I Don’t Know What I Would

 David L. Freidberg Zealously Defends Clients Charged with Robbery

 David L. Freidberg is a criminal defense attorney in Chicago, Illinois.
 He has spent more than seventeen years perfecting his skills and acquiring the expertise necessary to effectively defend a person charged with the crime of robbery.
 Mr. Freidberg has learned that things are almost never the way a prosecutor initially portrays them.
 It is important for a defense attorney to get through the initial stages in order to gather the real facts from his client and an independent investigation and analysis.
 Mr. Freidberg understands that good people make mistakes and that false allegations are made.
 In order to present the best possible defense, we have brought together experienced criminal defense attorneys and other legal professionals to ensure that our clients obtain the most favorable resolution possible.
 Robbery charges involve many different elements, each of which need to be proven by the prosecution.
 Mr. Freidberg knows how important it is to review each and every piece of evidence and witness statements in order to present a successful defense.
 Contact Mr. Freidberg to discuss the specifics of your case during a confidential and free consultation at your convenience.
-To schedule a meeting in Chicago or the surrounding areas, please email us at dfreidberg@freidberglaw.com or call us at (312) 560-7100.
+To schedule a meeting in Chicago or the surrounding areas including DuPage County, please email us at dfreidberg@freidberglaw.com or call us at (312) 560-7100.
 We are available 24 hours a day, 7 days a week for your convenience.